XHFI-TDT

-XHFI-TDT is the television call sign for the Televisa television station on virtual channel 2 in Chihuahua, Chihuahua, Mexico.
+XHFI-TDT (channel 2) is a television station in Chihuahua, Chihuahua, Mexico.
 The station repeats the Las Estrellas network.

 History

 XHFI received its concession on April 30, 1963, and signed on in 1964 as XERA-TV; the station broadcast on analog channel 11 and then moved to 5.
 XERA changed its calls to the current XHFI-TDT by 1969.
 It was the first television station in the city of Chihuahua.
 The station was partly local in the mornings until XHAUC-TV signed on in 1996.
 Digital transmissions began in 2013; the station shut off analog on December 31, 2015.

-Digital television
+Technical information

 XHFI-TDT broadcasts on RF channel 26 (virtual channel 2).
 On January 1, 2019, it began carrying FOROtv as its second digital subchannel, relocated from XHCHZ-TDT upon the move of Televisa Chihuahua programming to 5.2.